MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-metrics-overview.md

 ### Enable Azure Monitor managed service for Prometheus

-Azure Monitor managed service for Prometheus collects data from Azure Kubernetes services: AKS and Azure Arc-enabled Kubernetes.
+Azure Monitor managed service for Prometheus collects data from AKS and Azure Arc-enabled Kubernetes.

 To enable Azure Monitor managed service for Prometheus, you must create an [Azure Monitor workspace](azure-monitor-workspace-overview.md) to store the metrics.
 You can then onboard services that collect Prometheus metrics: